jeffleeismyhero/devise-ios-fork/README.md

 Although `DVSUser` implementation is enough for a basic usage, you can customize it as well.

-If it's needed to store locally more info about `DVSUser` subclass (other than `email`, `sessionToken` and `identifier` - these are stored by default) conform `DVSUserPersisting` protocol.
+If it's needed to persist locally more info about `DVSUser` subclass (other than `email`, `sessionToken` and `identifier` - these are stored by default) conform `DVSUserPersisting` protocol.
 You can choose which properties should be persist by invoking:
 ```objc
 - (NSArray *)propertiesToPersistByName;
 ```